spec functions

 }

 By contrast, if the function is marked closed, then other modules cannot see the function’s body, even if they can see the function’s declaration.
-By contrast, functions within the same module can view a closed spec fn’s body.
+However, functions within the same module can view a closed spec fn’s body.
 In other words, pub makes the declaration public, while open and closed make the body public or private.
 All pub spec functions must be marked either open or closed; Verus will complain if the function lacks this annotation.

 mod M1 {